riju-maiti/etcd-test-composer/README.md

 You should see a message: `antithesis-porcupine: Validate done`

 You've now validated that your test is ready to run on the Antithesis platform!
+(Note that SDK assertions won't be evaluated locally).

 ## Example Report

 Using the three node etcd cluster and the `workload` image built from this repository, we ran a 3 hour test.
-The generated [triage report](https://antithesis.com/docs/reports/triage/) can be found [here](https://public.antithesis.com/report/1lbNRCanp75LRGLHB05LVZJC/t2e1RSTWGpkyvX3AuC6uWXWgOoJyj_oQU9X_LKVvFz4.html).
+The resulting [triage report](https://antithesis.com/docs/reports/triage/) can be found [here](https://public.antithesis.com/report/1lbNRCanp75LRGLHB05LVZJC/t2e1RSTWGpkyvX3AuC6uWXWgOoJyj_oQU9X_LKVvFz4.html), and [our docs]((https://antithesis.com/docs/reports/triage/) show you how to interpret it.

-There are drop downs that expand on various types of properties, including the ones we defined in this workload.
-If we look under the `Antithesis SDK` menus, we can view the results of our assertions which each have one logging artifact.
-The logs show the exact steps the simulated system experienced to trigger the assertion.